+Never mind.
 Julie knew she needed a plan.
-A plan that she could execute quickly, for if Phil had actually been able to follow her through time, recruiting assistance from Corry of all people… well, there were sure to be more traps in store.
-She should not have destroyed the potential advantage of her own time machine.
+A plan that she could execute quickly, for if Phil had actually been able to follow her through time, recruiting assistance from Corry of all people, there were sure to be more traps in store.
+Julie supposed that she should not have destroyed the potential advantage of her own time machine.

 Too late to worry about that now.
 She couldn’t wait another three days for her actual birth.
 Not any more.
 It was time for action.

 Still clutching the gun, Julie marched off for the hospital.
 If the others tried to stop her now, well… well, then they would suffer the consequences.
 The very deadly consequences.